paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 (c) The requirements of this order do not affect the obligations of Federal agencies under [16 U.S.C.
 4713](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section4713&num=0&edition=prelim) with respect to ballast water programs.

-(d) The requirements of section 2(a)(3) of this order shall not apply to any action of the Department of State or Department of Defense if the Secretary of State or the Secretary of Defense finds that exemption from such requirements is necessary for foreign policy or national security reasons.
+(d) The duties of section 3(a)(2) [probably means 2(a)(2)] and section 3(a)(3) [2(a)(3)] of this order shall not apply to any action of the Department of State if the Secretary of State finds that exemption from such requirements is necessary for foreign policy, readiness, or national security reasons.
+The duties of section 3(a)(2) [2(a)(2)] and section 3(a)(3) [2(a)(3)] of this order shall not apply to any action of the Department of Defense if the Secretary of Defense finds that exemption from such requirements is necessary for foreign policy, readiness, or national security reasons.

+(e) The requirements of this order do not affect the obligations of the Department of Health and Human Services under the Public Health Service Act or the Federal Food, Drug, and Cosmetic Act.

 #### Extension of Term of Invasive Species Advisory Committee
 Term of Invasive Species Advisory Committee extended until Sept.
 30, 2017, by Ex.
 Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
 60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.